nasa/harmony-maskfill/README.md

 ## Installation:

 MaskFill was developed using the Anaconda distribution of Python (https://www.anaconda.com/download) and conda virutal environment.
 This simplifies dependency management.
-Run these commands to create a mask fill conda virtual environment and install all the needed packages:
+Run these commands to create a MaskFill conda virtual environment and install all the needed packages:

 ```bash
 conda create --name maskfill --file ./data/mask_fill_conda_requirements.txt